Barracuda fish facts - main - peces barracuda

 Insulate your house well so that it doesn’t lose heat in winter or unnecessarily run air conditioning in summer.

-4. Make a responsible consumption of marine resources
+4. Engage in responsible consumption of marine resources

 Making sustainable decisions about the fish and shellfish we consume is vital because more than 3,000 million people in the world obtain their main protein source from the ocean.